LIGHT-stack/GCS/README.md

 ## Editing the Project

-### Using Lovable

-Simply visit the [Lovable Project](https://lovable.dev/projects/b239944e-566a-4966-9ebc-c78b2170cbca) and start prompting.
-Changes made via Lovable will be committed automatically to the repository.

 ### Using Your Preferred IDE

-You can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.
+You can clone this repo and push changes directly to the repository.

 ### Editing Directly in GitHub